CloueM/Exam-Make-up/README.md

 Consider the following scenario: you wish to handle a click on any table cell in a large table.
 A loop might be written to connect a click handler to each cell...or a click handler could be connected to the table, and event delegation used to activate it just for table cells (and not table headers or the whitespace within a row around cells, etc.).

-In addition, while adding and removing items from the container, you won't have to bother about adding and deleting event handlers on those elements; you can hook the event on the container and deal with it as it bubbles up from there.
+In addition, while adding and removing items from the container, you won't have to bother about adding and deleting event handlers on those elements; you can hook the event on the container and deal with it as it bubbles up from there.# Exam-Make-up